t1mm3/dgen/README.md

 It aims at producing in the desired format quickly and, hence, can be used for generating large amounts of data.

 # Configuration
+To generate data dgen expects a configuration file in JSON format which describes the columns to be generated, output size, output format etc.

 ```javascript
 {